Wednesday Worklaw Alert: Google Will Pay $3.8 Million in Gender/Racial Discrimination Settlement

 Seek Legal Assistance Today

 Our firm is dedicated to assisting anyone experiencing gender and/or racial discrimination in the workplace.
-If you are experiencing discrimination, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing discrimination, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.